Paul Schwartzberg - Minnewaska Lodge

 This project was done before Rick had his own construction company, so they didn’t build it, but they supervised the construction company that did.

-It was a great experience, and subsequently I hired Alfandre Architecture to for other work at the Lodge, including possible expansion.
+It was a great experience, and subsequently I hired Alfandre Architecture for other work at the Lodge, including possible expansion.
 We also worked together on a design renovation of another hotel I owned, the Bark Eater Inn up in the Adirondacks.
 The project has also been a good experience and an interesting process as well.

 As long as you’re on the same page with budget and you have the same ideas, then it’s a fun, collaborative process.